Step 6 of the series: Bypass internet restrictions and protect your privacy on public Wi-Fi

 sudo ufw route allow in on tailscale0 out on ens3

-5. Enable IP forwarding via sysctl
+5. IP Forwarding via sysctl erlauben

 To configure the new Tailscale client as an exit node, IP forwarding must be enabled.

-Create the file /etc/sysctl.d/90-tailscale.conf with the following content:
+Create the file /etc/sysctl.d/90-tailscale.conf

 sudo nano /etc/sysctl.d/90-tailscale.conf